MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/switch-to-microsoft-defender-setup.md

 ### Confirm that Microsoft Defender Antivirus is in passive mode

-Microsoft Defender Antivirus can run alongside your existing threat protection solution if you set Microsoft Defender Antivirus to passive mode.
+Microsoft Defender Antivirus can run alongside your existing endpoint protection solution if you set Microsoft Defender Antivirus to passive mode.
 You can use either Command Prompt or PowerShell to perform this task, as described in the following table:

 |Method  |What to do  |
 |---------|---------|